 Ronnen Goren grew up in Melbourne, in a hospitality family.
 Naturally, food played an important role in his family life, the culmination of a European and Middle-eastern background.
-Food was the social glue, essential in family cohesion, was a strong feature in daily life, whether it was the holidays, festivities or Friday night dinner.
+Food was the social glue, essential in family cohesion, and was a strong feature in daily life, whether it was the holidays, festivities or Friday night dinner.
 Ronnen learnt the art of conversation, how to engage, and had family debates, all over food.

 Meeting Trace and being inspired to leave the city and live off the land, Ronnen has chosen to amalgamate his love for cooking with his training in architecture and design.
 Ronnen now divides his time between his work in Melbourne at Studio Ongarato and Daylesford Longhouse.
-In his free time, he enjoys indulging his passion for food and cooking, using vegetables and the dairy from the farm.
+In his free time, he enjoys indulging his passion for food and cooking, using vegetables and dairy from the farm.